Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-fan/README.md

 ## States

 * OK if all fans report a status of "normal".
+* OK for a fan reporting "absent".
+A chassis is sold with more fan bays than it is usually populated with, and an empty bay reports this on every run.
-* WARN if any fan reports a status this check does not know (for example "absent" or "unknown").
+* WARN if any fan reports a status this check does not know.
 * CRIT if any fan reports a status of "fault".
 * UNKNOWN if the appliance lists no fans at all, which points at the query rather than at the hardware.
 * UNKNOWN on invalid API responses or responses with error codes.